Tropic of Cancer

-The Tropic of Cancer, also known as the Northern Tropic, is the Earth's northernmost circle of latitude where the Sun can be seen directly overhead.
+The Tropic of Cancer is the Earth's northernmost circle of latitude where the Sun can be seen directly overhead.
 This occurs on the June solstice, when the Northern Hemisphere is tilted toward the Sun to its maximum extent.
-It also reaches 90 degrees below the horizon at solar midnight on the December solstice.
-Using a continuously updated formula, the circle is currently north of the Equator.
+Similarly, at the latitude of the Tropic of Cancer, at solar midnight on the December solstice, the Sun will be 90 degrees below the horizon in all directions.

-Its Southern Hemisphere counterpart, marking the most southerly position at which the Sun can be seen directly overhead, is the Tropic of Capricorn.
-These tropics are two of the seven major circles of latitude that mark maps of Earth, the others being the Arctic and Antarctic circles the Equator and the Poles (which are degenerate circles).
+It is the northern of the two tropics: its Southern Hemisphere counterpart, marking the most southerly position at which the Sun can be seen directly overhead, is the Tropic of Capricorn.
+These tropics are two of the seven major circles of latitude that mark maps of Earth, the others being the Arctic and Antarctic circles, the Equator, and the Poles (which are degenerate circles).
 The positions of these two circles of latitude (relative to the Equator) are dictated by the tilt of Earth's axis of rotation relative to the plane of its orbit, and since the tilt changes, the location of these two circles also changes.
+Using a continuously updated formula, the circle is currently (Note: approximate latitude) north of the Equator.

 In geopolitics, it is known for being the southern limitation on the mutual defence obligation of NATO, as member states of NATO are not obligated to come to the defence of territory south of the Tropic of Cancer.

 Name

-When this line of latitude was named in the last centuries BC, the Sun was in the constellation Cancer (Latin: Crab) at the June solstice (90° ecliptic longitude).
-Due to the precession of the equinoxes, this is no longer the case; today the Sun is in the constellation Taurus at the June solstice.
-The word "tropic" itself comes from the Greek "trope (τροπή)", meaning turn (change of direction or circumstance) or inclination, referring to the fact that the Sun appears to "turn back" at the solstices.
+When this line of latitude was named in the last centuries BC, the Sun was in the zodiacal Cancer (Latin: Crab) at the June solstice (90° ecliptic longitude).
+Due to the precession of the equinoxes, this is no longer the case; today the Sun is in the zodiacal Taurus at the June solstice.
+The word "tropic" itself comes from the Greek "tropē (τροπή)", meaning turn (change of direction or circumstance) or inclination, referring to the fact that the Sun appears to "turn back" at the solstices.